Political Blind Date

-Political Blind Date is a Canadian television program, which premiered on TVOntario in 2017.
+Political Blind Date is a Canadian television program which aired on TVO from 2017 to 2022.
 The series pairs two Canadian politicians with different ideological beliefs in a "blind date" situation to discuss their perspectives on a political issue; participants are not informed of who they're being paired with until they arrive to begin taping.
 The participants may already be professionally acquainted with their "date," sometimes even serving in the same political body, but typically do not already know each other very well outside of work, and thus may not previously have had an opportunity to discuss their political perspectives with each other in a non-partisan and non-adversarial way.

-The show's fifth season, broadcast in 2022, was its last.
+The show's fifth and final season was broadcast in 2022.
+The format has been optioned to various production companies worldwide.